-This course considers the ideas and political practices that underlie the "European Union".
+This course considers the ideas and political practices that underlie the European Union".
 It explores the potential of an emerging political entity that would be at a minimum an emerging economic superpower.
-The associated, basic debate over what it means to be a "European" also raises important issues of political culture and national identity.
+The associated, basic debate over what it means to be a European" also raises important issues of political culture and national identity.

 Prerequisite: PSC 230 or 231 Government & Politics of Europe.
+Meets general academic requirement W when offered as 371.